kokkos/kokkos/DEVELOPER.md

 ````

 ### Adding Kokkos Options
-Aftering configuring for the first time,
+After configuring for the first time,
 CMake creates a cache of configure variables in `CMakeCache.txt`.
 Reconfiguring in the folder "restarts" from those variables.
 All flags passed as `-DKokkos_SOME_OPTION=X` to `cmake` become variables in the cache.